seancorfield/honeysql/README.md

 => true
 ```

-When using the vanilla helper functions, new clauses will replace old clauses.
+When using the vanilla helper functions, new clauses will replace old clauses:

 ```clj
 (-> sqlmap (select :*))
 => {:from [:foo], :where [:= :f.a "baz"], :select (:*)}
 ```

-To add to clauses instead of replacing them, use `merge-select`, `merge-where`, etc.
+To add to clauses instead of replacing them, use `merge-select`, `merge-where`, etc.:

 ```clj
 (sql/format